nixworks/public/news/2006/02/6/index.md

 ##### Egypt
 ### [ In the Egyptian port of Safaga, relatives of hundreds of passengers killed when the ferry "al-Salam Boccaccio '98" sank in the Red Sea, attack the office of El Salam Maritime Transport. ](/news/2006/02/6/in-the-egyptian-port-of-safaga-relatives-of-hundreds-of-passengers-killed-when-the-ferry-al-salam-boccaccio-98-sank-in-the-red-sea-att.md)
-_Context: El Salam Maritime Transport, Egypt, al-Salam Boccaccio '98, Safaga, Red Sea_
+_Context: al-Salam Boccaccio '98, Red Sea, Safaga, El Salam Maritime Transport, Egypt_

 ##### Isabelle Dinoire
 ### [ Isabelle Dinoire, the French woman who received the world's first partial face transplant appears before the media for the first time, saying she expects to resume a normal life. ](/news/2006/02/6/isabelle-dinoire-the-french-woman-who-received-the-world-s-first-partial-face-transplant-appears-before-the-media-for-the-first-time-sayi.md)